-There are over fifty people in the Old Testament who have been identified in archaeological inscriptions, images or writings.
+There are around sixty people in the Old Testament who have been identified in archaeological inscriptions, images or writings.
 Each are named and described below.
 Many of the descriptions contain links to photographs of archaeological items which are described elsewhere on this website.
 There is a similar list of people in the New Testament confirmed by archaeology.

 Much of this information is based on research by Lawrence Mykytiuk, who uses three criteria to determine the identification of a biblical character in history.
 The first is that the name must match the name on an authentic archaeological inscription, with no possibility of forgery.
 The second is that the setting and time period of the name in the Bible and in archaeology must match.
 He also looks for three specific details to identify the person, including his name, his father's name, and his title or position.

 I have also included some other OT people who have possibly been identified in archaeological records, but whose identity is less certain.

 Each person is grouped into different categories and is listed below, which forms a link to the more detailed explanation.